Camping Hacks Part4

 The verdict: Making the soap leaves was fun, but they are too big for handwashing.

 These aren't just for camping!
-I keep a sleeve of soap leaves in my purse and one in the car at all times.
+I keep a pack of soap sheets in my purse and one in the car at all times.
 They are really handy!

 Camping hack #18a